Here is a look at the life of boxing legend Muhammad Ali, three-time world heavyweight champion and Olympic gold

-July 26, 1971 - Defeats Jimmy Ellis, by KO in the 12th round, for the NABF (North American Boxing Federation) heavyweight title.
+July 26, 1971 - Defeats Jimmy Ellis, by knockout in the 12th round, for the North American Boxing Federation (NABF) heavyweight title.

-September 20, 1972 - Defeats Floyd Patterson, by KO in the seventh round, retaining the NABF title.
+September 20, 1972 - Defeats Floyd Patterson, by knockout in the seventh round, retaining the NABF title.

 March 31, 1973 - Loses the NABF title to Ken Norton in the 12th round.

-September 10, 1973 - Regains the NABF title in the 12th round of the rematch with Ken Norton.
+September 10, 1973 - Regains the NABF title in the 12th round of a rematch with Ken Norton.

 January 23, 1974 - Gets in a fight with Frazier at ABC’s New York studio, both are fined $5,000.

 January 28, 1974 - Defeats Frazier in 12 rounds and retains his NABF title.

-October 30, 1974 - "The Rumble in the Jungle" takes place in Kinshasa, Zaire (now Democratic Republic of the Congo).
-Ali defeats George Foreman, by KO in the eighth round, to again become the World Heavyweight Boxing Champion.
+October 30, 1974 - “The Rumble in the Jungle” takes place in Kinshasa, Zaire (now Democratic Republic of the Congo).
+Ali defeats George Foreman, by knockout in the eighth round, to again become the World Heavyweight Boxing Champion.

 1975 - Leaves the Nation of Islam to practice the more mainstream Islamic faith.

 October 1, 1975 - The “Thrilla in Manila,” against Frazier, is another victory when Frazier’s manager, Eddie Futch, fearing for Frazier’s safety, ends the match before the start of round 15.

 February 15, 1978 - Loses his heavyweight title to Leon Spinks after 15 rounds and a split decision.

 September 15, 1978 - Reclaims the title from Spinks with a unanimous decision after 15 rounds, becoming the World Heavyweight Boxing Champion for the third time.

 June 26, 1979 - Retires from professional boxing.

-October 2, 1980 - Comes out of retirement for a guaranteed purse of $8 million, and a chance for the World Boxing Council title and loses to Larry Holmes by KO in the 11th round.
-First signs of Parkinson's disease are seen in public.
+October 2, 1980 - Comes out of retirement for a guaranteed purse of $8 million, and a chance for the World Boxing Council title.
+Ali loses to Larry Holmes by knockout in the 11th round.

 December 11, 1981 - Loses to Trevor Berbick, after ten rounds and a unanimous decision, in his last professional fight.

 1984 - Reveals that he has Parkinson’s disease, a disorder of the central nervous system.